antoninichiq/Data-Science/README.md

 4. **Model Saving:**

-    - The best performing SVR model is saved using pickle for future use and integrated into a web application using Flask Library.
+    - The best performing SVR model is saved using pickle for future use and integrated into a web application using Flask library.

 # RandomForest Travel Product Prediction